 Can We Create a Healthier, Wealthier Africa with Behavioural Science?

-Together with Joep Lange Institute, and the Amsterdam Health and Technology Institute (AHTI), the Global team hosted a workshop titled “A healthier, wealthier Africa: Behavioural science, digital innovation, and beyond” on August 8th, at Strathmore University.
+Together with the Joep Lange Institute and the Amsterdam Health and Technology Institute (AHTI), the Global team hosted a workshop titled “A healthier, wealthier Africa: Behavioural science, digital innovation, and beyond” on August 8th, at Strathmore University.

-The workshop speakers brought a range of experiences in entrepreneurship, academia, experimental design, and change leadership to talks and a panel exploring what better behaviorally informed solutions for financial inclusion, wellness, and poverty alleviation can look like now and in the future.
+The workshop speakers brought a range of experiences in entrepreneurship, academia, experimental design, and change leadership to talks and a panel exploring what behaviorally informed-solutions for financial inclusion, wellness, and poverty alleviation can look like now and in the future.

 The event built on increasing recognition of the importance of embedding behavioural science into designing for impact, and was an example of how international partnerships are approaching conversations around innovations in fighting poverty and healthcare financing.